spinnaker/spinnaker.github.io/guides/user/plugins/index.md

   - /guides/user/plugins/user-guide/
 ---

-{% include alpha version="1.20.6" %}

-_Note: Spinnaker 1.19.x does not support frontend plugins due to a bug in Deck._
+_Note: Spinnaker 1.20.6 and 1.21+ support plugins with both server and frontend components.
+Spinnaker 1.19.x does not support frontend plugins due to a bug in Deck._

 {% include toc %}